 RAIN's Girls Who Code

-Girls Who Code is a national Club that is a free after-school programs for 6th-12th grade girls to join a sisterhood of supportive peers and role models and use for computer science to change the world with a mission to close the gender gap in CS.
-Clubs are led by adult Facilitators.
+Girls Who Code is a national Club that is designed as a free after-school program for 6th-12th grade girls to join a sisterhood of supportive peers and role models We use computer science (CS) to change the world with a mission to close the gender gap in CS.
+Clubs are led by adult facilitators.

-Our Pilot RAIN Club is a 6th-12th grade program primarily for Girls.
-Here’s an overview of th Club Curriculum that focuses on a Girls Who Code Project where girls work in teams to solve a real world problem they care about through code.
+Our RAIN Club is a 6th-12th grade program primarily for Girls.
+Here’s an overview of the Club Curriculum that focuses on a Girls Who Code Project where girls work in teams to solve a real-world problem they care about through code.
 The 2018-2019 Club created an animation in Alice3 on individual Webpages about “Homelessness in Tacoma.”

 By the end of the Club year, all girls will:

 If you are interested in joining our free RAIN GWC Club contact Kristine Grace email@example.com for more information or fill out the form below!